 Organizations need strong data management practices to overcome these issues.
 Clear data governance policies help with ownership and accountability.
 It’s important to classify data based on its sensitivity and regulatory needs.

-Automation helps with tasks like data cleansing and archiving.
-This frees up time for more important projects.
+Automation helps with tasks like data cleansing and archiving, freeing up time for more important projects.
 Training staff on new cloud technologies and best practices is also key.

 By using these strategies, businesses can better handle cloud data lifecycle management.
 This improves data security, compliance, and overall efficiency in the cloud.